Ardeshir Pashang: Career

 Pashang holds a PhD in International Relations and is a senior researcher specializing in Middle East affairs and Kurdish studies.
 Currently, he serves as the Chief Editor of Faratab News Agency and works as a freelance journalist based in Tehran, focusing on regional political analysis and commentary.
 He also leads educational initiatives, including journalism and writing workshops, and is actively involved in academic discussions on Middle Eastern geopolitics, as evidenced by his recent participation in conferences such as the 'Middle East in the Midst of War and Peace' at the University of Kurdistan in 2025.
 Additionally, he delivered a speech at the Erbil Forum 2025 alongside prominent figures such as Nechirvan Barzani and Ahmad Naqibzadeh, Deputy Speaker of the Turkish Parliament, discussing the future of the Middle East."

 Media appearances

 Over the past 15 years, Ardeshir Pashang has served as an expert on Middle Eastern affairs, Iran, and Kurdish issues, participating in various programs on international and regional television and radio networks.
 Notable among these media outlets are Al Jazeera, Rudaw, Kurdistan 24, Kurdistan TV, IRINN, Sahar Kurdi, Sahar Bosnia, Kurdsat, Zagros TV, Russia Today, Radio Iran, Radio Goftogoo, Gali Kurdistan, Eco Iran and Press TV.

 Pashang has also appeared in the documentary Sarpatiha (2022).
 This documentary focuses on the role of Yarmohammad Khan Kermanshahi and other key figures, such as Abdolkarim Beyg, Vakil of Javanrud, in the Constitutional Revolution in Kermanshah.
-The term "Sarpati" in Kurdish culture refers to "bareheaded," symbolizing the freedom fighters who, on the night of October 4, 1912, gathered in Kermanshah’s city center, armed and without head coverings, as a sign of their commitment to liberating the city from autocratic rule.
-The documentary explores this pivotal moment in the Constitutional Movement, highlighting the bravery and strategic efforts of these figures.
 Pashang contributes as an expert, providing historical and analytical insights into the events, drawing on his expertise in Kurdish and Middle Eastern studies to contextualize the revolution’s significance in the region’s political history.